One of two Small Newt species found in the county the Smooth or Common newt is found throughout most of Kent.

-Though female palmate and smooth newts can be tricky to distinguish it is a little easier to identify males.
-The male palmate newt develops only a very low crest, the smooth newt has a much more developed undulating crest.
-The tail crest of the palmate newt ends abruptly whilst that of the smooth newt is tapering.
-Palmate males also have a characteristic filament at the end of the tail and develop black fringes to the toes of the hind feet in the breeding season.
+Though female Palmate and Smooth newts can be tricky to distinguish it is a little easier to identify males.
+The male Palmate Newt develops only a ridge along the length of the back, the Smooth Newt has a much more developed undulating crest.
+The tail crest of the male Palmate Newt ends abruptly whilst that of the male Smooth Newt is tapering.
+Palmate Newt males also have a characteristic filament at the end of the tail and develop black fringes to the toes of the hind feet in the breeding season.

 Have you seen a Palmate Newt in Kent?Submit Sighting Online